AdobeDocs/campaign-classic-learn.en/help/acc/automating-with-workflows/validation-flow-configuration.md

 Unlike the delivery or campaign approvals, the approval activity allows one to create an approval process within a workflow.
 This way, the targeting selection logic can be approved before the delivery is launched.
 It also allows approval at multiple levels within the workflow, if needed.

 >[!VIDEO](https://video.tv.adobe.com/v/25174?quality=12)

+For more information, refer to the [Approval Documentation](https://docs.adobe.com/help/en/campaign-classic/using/automating-with-workflows/flow-control-activities/approval.html)